Antici…pation

 She left feeling small and defeated.

-But my response to this is - having a plan or vision, isn’t about controling birth, it’s about feeling we are able to participate in it.
+But my response to this is - having a plan or vision, isn’t about controlling birth, it’s about feeling we are able to participate in it.
 Because it is the birthing person that births their baby.
 No one else.
 Whether it’s assisted, surgical, medical, or vaginal - you birth your baby.

 Your Right to Decide: Your Body your Baby your Choice.